trustcrypto/documentation-theme-jekyll/pages/mydoc/importpgp.md

 ## OpenPGP Support

 OnlyKey uses the same standard OpenPGP keys used by popular services like Protonmail and Keybase.
-If you already have a key with one of these you can use this guide to export the private key and load it onto OnlyKey.
+If you already have a key with these services you can use this guide to export the private key and load it onto OnlyKey.
 You can also use this guide to create a new private key if you don't have one.
 OnlyKey uses this loaded key for encrypted messages and files (see [WebCrypt](https://docs.crp.to/webcrypt.html) and [OnlyKey Agent](https://docs.crp.to/onlykey-agent.html)) and can use this key for secure backups of your OnlyKey (see [secure backups](https://docs.crp.to/usersguide.html#secure-encrypted-backup-anywhere)).

 For best compatibility we recommend using one of these options:

 [Option A](#generating-keys-protonmail) - Create X25519 OpenPGP key with [ProtonMail](https://protonmail.com/blog/elliptic-curve-cryptography/)

-[Option B](#generating-keys-keybase) - Create RSA OpenPGP key with Keybase [Option C](#generating-keys-gpg) - Create X25519 OpenPGP key with GPG
+[Option B](#generating-keys-keybase) - Create RSA OpenPGP key with Keybase

+[Option C](#generating-keys-gpg) - Create X25519 OpenPGP key with GPG

 |  | OnlyKey WebCrypt | Secure Backup | OnlyKey SSH Agent | OnlyKey GPG Agent | Keybase Support | Protonmail Support |